Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 docker compose -f courses/engagement-platform-labs/labs/docker-compose.yml config

-If the file is missing, check git status — it may be untracked or deleted.
+If the file is missing, check git status.
+It may be untracked or deleted.

-opkg download errors during engagement-platform build
+opkg download errors during build (mirror temporarily unavailable)

-squashfs ceiling exceeded — build-drop-mango.sh exits with ERROR
+squashfs ceiling exceeded; build-drop-mango.sh exits with ERROR

 docker compose run --rm imagebuilder \